Urban-Meteorology-Reading/UMEP-Workshop/source/Prepare/Intro1.rst

 Workshop History

 - 8-10 July 2020 - Version 1 of the workshop.
-Given to urbisphere.
-'Program <Prog1>'
+Given to urbisphere. `Program <Prog1>`

 Feedback
 ~~~~~~~~